NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 What If I Don’t Get The Hall and/or Room I Really Wanted?

-Once you have received notification that your housing has been assigned, you will be e-mailed the electronic housing contract link.
-Once your contract is electronically signed and submitted, your housing for 2014-2015 will be complete.
+A link to your electronic housing contract will be located in your housing assignment e-mail.
+Once your contract is electronically signed and submitted, your housing for 2015-2016 will be complete.
 IMPORTANT NOTE: Your housing assignment depends upon your submission of this contract.
-You will be in danger of losing your housing assignment if the contract is not received by the deadline.
+Your housing assignment may be forfeited if the contract is not received by the deadline.

 When May I Move In To My Hall/Room?

-Residence Halls will open from Noon to 5 p.m. on Saturday, August 23 and Sunday, August 24, 2014 for returning student move-in/check-in.
+Residence Halls will open from 10 a.m. to 3 p.m. on Saturday, August 22 and between 1 and 3 p.m.
+Sunday, August 23, 2015 for returning student move-in/check-in.
 Please begin making arrangements now to arrive on campus for move-in/check-in during these dates/times.
-Please note: Meal plans do not begin until dinner Sunday evening, August 24.
+Please note: Meal plans do not begin until dinner Sunday evening, August 23.

-Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before Noon on August 23.
+Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before 10 a.m. on August 22.
 Absolutely no students, other than those on the early arrival list, will be allowed into the halls before then.
 NOTE: An approved early arrival by your roommate does not entitle you to also arrive early; you will be asked to leave and assessed the maximum disciplinary fine.

 If you are authorized by your coach, faculty or staff member to arrive early (Athletics, OA, RA, Peer Mentor/Helper, ITS, etc.) you should make plans to arrive on the day and time set by that person.
 You must contact the coach or faculty/staff person who authorized you with any arrival change requests (please do not direct your request to the Area Coordinator or the Residence Life office).
 If the coach/faculty/staff person approves your request, they will inform the Residence Life office and the change will be made on the official list.